kieronk/pinterest-datapipeline/README.md

   - IAM MSK authentication package
   - Java version 8 (in order to use Kafka)
 - AWS S3
-  - With a dedicated bucket to receive the batch data sent via Kafka in each of the Kafka topis
+  - With a dedicated bucket to receive the batch data sent via Kafka and store it in Kafka topics.
   - With the Confluent.io Amazon S3 Connector downloaded to connect to Kafka
 - AWS MSK
   - With a custom plugin and connector
 - AWS MWAA
-  - With the DAG to run the databricks notebook
+  - With a DAG to run the databricks notebook which gathers the latest data
 - AWS API Gateway
   - To create the Kafka REST proxy integration
 - AWS Kinesis Data Streams